 Last, students need to evaluate the way information is written, especially with spelling and grammar.

 Poor grammar, slang, and misspellings are all red flags that mean someone isn’t relaying reliable information.
 If the writer didn't bother to use proper spelling and grammar, chances are the information isn't accurate either.

 But all of this knowledge doesn’t work for students if they just follow a checklist.
-Information literacy is more complex than that.
+Teaching information literacy is more complex than that.

 That’s why you should also encourage critical thinking.

 4. Encourage Critical Thinking